loganthorneloe/ml-road-map/README.md

 ## Machine Learning Fundamentals

-Understand the fundamentals of machine learning:
+This is the main material.
+Complete these to understand machine learning fundamentals:

 | Topic | Source | Author
 |---|---|---|